StanForever/awesome-websites/README.md

 * [https://frontendchecklist.io](https://frontendchecklist.io) : The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your website / HTML page to production.
 * [https://www.factoftheday1.com](https://www.factoftheday1.com/) : A fact every business day about the tech industry, business leadership, and thought-provoking ideas.
 * [https://www.feeonlyindia.com](https://www.feeonlyindia.com/) : An association of financial planners who do not sell any products or earn commissions, and who work purely in the client's best interest.
 * [https://thefundoo.com/Tools](https://thefundoo.com/Tools) : Suite of tools useful for Share Market, Mutual Funds investors.
+* [https://www.fitgpt.xyz](https://www.fitgpt.xyz/) : Meet FitGPT.
+Your AI Fitness Coach!
+Say goodbye to stale fitness plans, with AI powered workouts, meal plans, and progress tracking, and more ... 💪🏻
+* [https://fishbowl-game.com](https://fishbowl-game.com/) : Fishbowl is a virtual version of a fun (and mostly hilarious) guessing game, designed for any group of all ages! 🐟

 ## G :